 Add ‘Fullscreen’ item – Select to add a menu option to go into Fullscreen mode.

 Add ‘VR’ item – When selected, an Enter VR item will appear in the context menu.
 It will detect when a wired headset is connected to the computer.

-Hide ‘Created with Pano2VR’ – Select to hide ‘About Pano2VR’ from the right-click context menu.
+Hide ‘Created with Pano2VR’ – Select to hide ‘Create with Pano2VR’ from the context menu.

 Sensitivity – Set the panorama’s sensitivity to the movement of the mouse.
 A low sensitivity will cause the panorama to move slowly with the mouse’s movement.